Dynamotivation/dynamotivation.github.io/content/portfolio/software/oss-space-adventure.md

 </dl>
 {% end %}

-***O.S.S.: Space Adventure*** was an arcady space shooter mobile game developed by Dynamotivation and published by Mr. Unp3rf3ct.
+***OSS Space Adventure*** (originally *O.S.S.: Space Adventure*) was an arcady space shooter mobile game developed by Dynamotivation and published by Mr. Unp3rf3ct.
 Conceived as a personal technical demonstration, the project marked a pivotal point in the choice of programming languages, shifting focus from Java-based Android applications to cross platform game development using GameMaker Studio 1.4 and its GameMaker Language (GML).
 The acronym "O.S.S." stood for "Ordinary Space Shooter".

 {{ big_heading(name="Development") }}

 ---

-Development for *O.S.S.: Space Adventure* began around February 2018 at age 15.
+Development for *OSS Space Adventure* began around February 2018 at age 15.
 The primary motivation was a desired shift in the tech stack.
 Following experience with Java for Android applications, the goal was to transition to a GameMaker as a more lenient and portable platform for game development, specifically GameMaker Studio 1.4 utilizing GameMaker Language (GML).

 Hence the project's core purpose was to serve as a proof-of-concept.
 The focus was on learning the GameMaker Studio tool stack and creating applications with adaptive resolutions, and to eventually develop multiplatform software.